nickuraltsev/finity/README.md

 ###### Parameters

-- `state` - The state to be exited.
+- `state` - The name of the state to be exited.
 - `context` - The current [context](#context).

 ```javascript